Summary

 The Atmospheric Composition Variable Standard Name Convention (ACVSNC) provides a convention and heuristic for creating common variable names for atmospheric composition and chemistry measurements acquired during suborbital field campaigns.

 The development of this convention was motivated by the ubiquity of the ICARTT file format within the community of atmospheric composition and chemistry researchers.
-ICARTT V2.0 requires a standard variable name entry as part of the variable definition, which was introduced to mitigate challenges in dealing with an ever-increasing variety of variables from the NASA suborbital field campaigns.
+ICARTT V2.0 requires a standard variable name entry as part of the variable definition, which was introduced to mitigate challenges in dealing with an ever-increasing variety of variables from NASA suborbital field campaigns.

-Having a structured rules set, as outlined in this document, to create variable names is a critical step to meet the challenges of data discovery and interoperability, and to improve the usability of these data.
+Having a structured rules set to create variable names, as outlined in this document, is a critical step to meet the challenges of data discovery and interoperability, and to improve the usability of these data.

 Status